brialparker/ArchivesSpace_scripts/README.md

 **get_linked_agents.py**
 Retrieves records that are linked to a specific agent.
 Then, retrieves uris and names of ALL the agents linked to the returned resources.
-I inted to use this locally for quality control, as we associate new resources/accessions with a dummy agent to trigger a review for authorities (since aspace has done some weird stuff on import with duplicates, etc.)
+I intend to use this locally for quality control, as we associate new resources/accessions with a dummy agent to trigger a review for authorities (since aspace has done some weird stuff on import with duplicates, etc.)

+**new_accessions.py**
+Retrieves accessions created over the past month for review/reporting by one of our collection managers.

 **resource_type_update.py**
 This is my attempt to assign resource types to imported resources by checking for terms in the resource title.